CHAPTER 1: NUMBER SENSE

 Place-value thousands hundreds tens ones tenths hundredths thousandths

-1. One decimeter is how many times as small as one meter?
+1. The value of one decimeter is how many times the value of one meter?

 Solution

-Decimeter is one place to the right of meter so one decimeter is 10 times as small as a meter.
+Decimeter is one place to the right of meter so one decimeter is 0.1 times the value of one meter.

 1. How many centimeters are in one meter?